TusharChillal/Yellow_Rover/README.md

 ## Teleoperation

 - Dedicated **C++ PS5 joystick node**
-- Runs on a desktop/laptop
+- Runs on a desktop or laptop
 - Publishes velocity commands to `/cmd_vel`
-- Commands transmitted over Wi-Fi to the rover
+- Commands are transmitted over Wi-Fi to the rover

 Manual and autonomous control share the same interface, allowing seamless switching.